-PCE Price Index Monthly Change in the United States increased to 0.40 percent in February from 0.30 percent in January of 2026.
+PCE Price Index Monthly Change in the United States decreased to 0.40 percent in April from 0.70 percent in March of 2026.
 PCE Price Index Monthly Change in the United States averaged 0.27 percent from 1959 until 2026, reaching an all time high of 1.20 percent in February of 1974 and a record low of -1.20 percent in November of 2008.
 This page includes a chart with historical data for the United States PCE Price Index Monthly Change.
-United States PCE Price Index Monthly Change - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.
+United States PCE Price Index Monthly Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast